-In the U.S., where law enforcement is more effective and well-funded than it is in Mexico, any large drug cartel would attract the attention of the police and, aided by the military if needed, thereby bring about its own demise.
-Instead the drug trade is handled by smaller units that work with Mexican partners.
-In fact, drugs are often distributed on consignment, that is no money is paid up front, allowing the gangs greater latitude in distribution.
+In the U.S., where law enforcement is more effective and well-funded than it is in Mexico, any large drug cartel would attract the attention of the police and, aided by the military if needed, thereby bringing about its own demise.
+Instead, the drug trade is handled by smaller units that work with Mexican partners.
+In fact, drugs are often distributed on consignment, that is no money is paid upfront, allowing the gangs greater latitude in distribution.
 The cartels operate wholesale, while the gangs manage the retail.
 According to the World Drug Report, the U.S. drug market is worth an estimated $30 billion per year.

 Unfortunately, the Zetas switched sides, becoming enforcers for the Gulf Cartel, the chief narcotraffickers on Mexico’s east coast.
 It’s likely the Gulf Cartel paid better than the Mexican government.
 Evidence of this is that one-eighth of Mexican soldiers eventually desert.

 Throughout the state of Texas, Los Zetas is recruiting children as young as 11 to perform tasks for the cartel.
 For instance, Los Zetas has children move cars to see if the vehicles are under surveillance; it also has kids sell drugs or act as lookouts.
 Of course, when children are busted they receive much lighter sentences, a situation which Los Zetas exploits as much as possible.
 The cartels have a name for these kids: the expendables.